Mulgoa MP Tanya Davies has revealed she raised her “serious concerns” about a proposed incinerator at Eastern Creek with Premier Gladys Berejiklian.

 NSW Greens’ Jeremy Buckingham organised the event, which also featured addresses from Blacktown mayor Stephen Bali, the National Toxic Centre’s Jane Bremmer and campaign leaders Kerri Bradbury and Melinda Wilson.

-“If you’ve never protested before, now is the time to start,” Ms Wilson said.
+“If you’ve never protested before, now is the time to start,” Ms Wilson said to a crowd of more than 100 people.

 “When elected officials won’t do it for you, it’s up to us as a community to stand up and say, ‘Enough’s enough’.”